 Long Strangle Calculator

-- You're willing to accept wider breakevens for lower cost
+- You're willing to accept wider break-evens and lower probability of profit in exchange for cheaper entry

 Risks